OleSkaar/Plunder/Index/Features.md

 Your weapon determines how hard it is to score a hit on you.
 Every weapon also has different properties, giving you meaningful choices.

 ## Active abilities
-Classes and kin only grant active abilities, not passive or conditional benefits you have to memorize.
+Classes and kin mostly grant active abilities, not passive or conditional benefits you have to memorize.

 ## Easy inventory and item durability
 A slot-based system makes it easy to track what your character is carrying.